 Years such as 2022, which are considered very warm today, would then become rather cool years.

 Droughts will be longer and more intense: soils will remain dry for an extra month, and their intensity could rise by 47 %.
-Conversely, winter rainfall will increase by 14 %, with more frequent extreme events (+9 to 44 %), which will increase the risk of flooding.
+Conversely, winter rainfall will increase by 14 %, with more frequent extreme events (+9 to 44 %), which will increase the likelihood of flooding.

 River flows will fall by 37 % at the end of the summer, extending the low-water period (when water levels are at their lowest) by a month.